Merck Manual

 • Family history of lung disease, especially lung fibrosis

-• History of tobacco use (because some diseases occur mostly among current or former smokers)
+• History of tobacco use (because some diseases occur mostly among people who smoke or formerly smoked)

 • Current and prior drug use